nagata-github/vmf_meaning_change_detector/src/README.md

 # Usage

 To detect words whose meanings are different in the input two corpora (source and target corpora).
+The options are found
 ```bash
 python detect_meaning_differences.py SOURCE_CORPUS TARGET_CORPUS
 ```